francisquinha/pencil/ESOF-docs/SoftwareProcesses.md

 ## Conclusion

-We contacted the main contributor of this project, but unfortunately he did not reply to our email (it might fell on his spam pit).
+We contacted the main contributor of this project, but unfortunately he did not reply to our email (it might have fallen on his spam pit).
 So we don’t have his own overview on his project.
 That said we will never know anything else besides our own opinion on this topic, so it’s up to us to give our final thoughts in all of this.

-1. This project is the salvaged remains of an older project named “Pencil”
+1. This project is the salvaged remains of an older project named Pencil.
-2. Its developing team is not diverse neither numerous( just a few contributors and most of them don’t even add features, but just code restructuring)
+2. Its developing team is not diverse neither numerous, just a few contributors and most of them don’t even add features, but just code restructuring.
-3. Although many features were already implemented in Pencil2D’s beginning there has been some improvements to the previous features and new features have been added.
+3. Although many features were already implemented in the beginning of Pencil2D, there have been some improvements to the previous features and new features have been added.
-4. There was a peek on its developing around the ending of July and beginning of 5.August around 2013 with various branches from different contributors.
+4. There was a peek on its developing around the end of July and beginning of August of 2013, with various branches from different contributors.
-6. There aren’t any milestones fulfilled, and its requirements are mainly bug fixes.
+6. There are no milestones fulfilled, and most of the requirements are bug fixes.

-From our analysis this project might not even have a software process model.
-One thing we are completely sure of is that it didn’t follow the Waterfall Model because there is a constant roll back between design, testing and feature being added.
-There is also some planning in what seems to be a “modular design” approach which should make the development more flexible and accessible.So it’s unanimous that it was a somewhat flexible process.
-We might risk to say that it followed Boehm’s Spiral Model, it’s safe to say the development of this process consisted in numerous bug fixes and quality of life checks as there was being added more features.
+From our analysis this project might not have truly adopted a software process model.
+One thing we are completely sure of is that it does not follow the Waterfall Model, because there is a constant roll back between design, testing and features being added.
+There is also some planning in what seems to be a modular design approach, which should make the development more accessible.
+So it is clear that the process is flexible.
+While there is a kind of circular development model, with numerous bug fixes and quality of life checks as more features were being added, there seems to be no particular concern with risk management, thus it is probably not following Boehm’s Spiral Model.
+What we do have is successive software versions being released and tested, leading to redefined objectives, which corresponds to an Incremental Delivery approach.